Struggling to get motivated to work out lately?

 Why is that?
 You need to be mindful so you can catch yourself when you start to fall into old patterns again.

-The main reason you are not workout consistently is that you have created a habit around this.
+The main reason you are not working out consistently is that you have created a habit around this.
 You allow yourself to give in to actions that give you instant gratification, instead of going through with getting your sweat on.

 You think about getting your workout clothes on + exercising.
 But, ultimately you end up opting for the sweats, couch, + binge-worthy TV show.
 I GET IT!!
 We all have days like that + they are well-deserved… once in a while.